Billiam/create-itch-tailwind/README.md

 You can disable this reset entirely by removing or commenting out the `scopedPreflightStyles` plugin in `tailwind.config.js`, and removing the "additional resets" section added in `/src/index.css`

 You can also enable the [tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin (commented out by default in `tailwind.config.js`), and add the `prose` class to a wrapper element in your project.

-## Limitations

-The default `<include>` tag, which supports variables and expressions, does _not_ support nested include tags for other template types.
-All nested include tags will be treated as HTML content, regardless of the `type`.

-If you want to include other template formats (like ejs, pug, handlebars etc) within HTML templates, you can replace the default call to `<include "index.html">` in the root `index.html` template file with `<include "index.html" type="html">`.
-This template type is not expression-aware, but _does_ support nested non-html templates.

 ## I want to use this, but not Tailwind